mahmoudimus/ac/docs/public/developing/developing-locally.md

 OnDemand, and [Selling on  Marketplace](./selling-on-marketplace.html) explains how to release your add-on to the public.

 ## Step 1.
-Start the local Atlassian application instance
+Start the local Atlassian application

 The easiest way to get a local instance of the Atlassian application is by using the [Atlassian Plugins SDK](https://developer.atlassian.com/display/DOCS/Downloads).